BBK-PiJ-2014-18/Crawler/README.md

 So the base directory Crawler contains:

-The class files
+(a) The class files

-A directory: Data (where output files are go)
+(b) A directory: Data (where output files are found)

-A directory: Crawler, which contains a directory TestHtml (which contains the 11 test html files).
+(c) A directory: Crawler, which contains a directory TestHtml (which contains the 11 test html files).